Superkikim/mh-maxsmart-hass/README.md

 ## Entities

 Each discovered device will create a set of entities.
 There is one master switch entity and a separate switch entity for each individual port.
-The entity IDs will be generated based on the device's serial number and port number in the format `switch.maxsmart_<serialnumber>_<portnumber>`.
+The entity IDs will be generated based on the device's serial number and port number in the format `switch.maxsmart_<devicenumber>_<portnumber>_<portname>`.

 ## Notes